lasselukkari/aWOT/libraries/aWOTESP8266/readme.md

-Uses a modiefied firmware that buffers the incoming requests to the ESP8622.
+Uses a modified firmware that buffers the incoming requests to the ESP8622.
 Buffer size is 1024 chars/request.

 Firmware has a new AT-command AT+CIPREAD which makes the ESP to print one buffer at time to the serial port.